komal-sketch/Linux_DevOps/Linux_introduction/Linux_Basic_Commands.md

 # Linux Command Reference Guide

 This guide helps you quickly find essential Linux commands, categorized for convenience.
 Whether you're a beginner or an advanced user, this quick reference assists in managing files, navigating the system, and monitoring processes with ease.
-_All commands are shown as indented plain text._

 ---